alkampfergit/personal-blog/codewrecks/content/post/old/2010/12/wpf-mvvm-and-calculated-properties.md

 .Link(p => p.UserEvaluation, s => s.BorderBrush);
 {{< / highlight >}}

-With the PropertyLink Iâ€™m able to express the fact that two object are related, and when certain property of object \_rilevazione changed, another object should raise a property changed.
+With the PropertyLink I'm able to express the fact that two object are related, and when certain property of object \_rilevazione changed, another object should raise a property changed.
 The first link tells my system that whenever the property Rank changed I need to raise a propertyChanged event by the current object telling that BackGroundBrush property is also changed.

 To make this possible I created a new interface.